How To Remove Black Mould And Who Do I Call? 911 Restoration

 How To Remove Black Mould And Who Do I Call?

-In many cases, black mould appears after water damage, hidden leaks, or high humidity.
-And once it starts growing, it doesn’t politely stay in one corner—it spreads.
+In most cases, black mould develops after water damage, hidden leaks, or prolonged humidity.
+Once it begins growing, it doesn’t stay contained—it spreads.

-The good news?
-If you act quickly and correctly, you can stop it in its tracks.
-This guide will walk you through exactly how to remove black mould safely—and when it’s time to call in professionals.
+The good news is that with the right approach, you can stop it early.
+This guide explains how to safely remove black mould and when to call professionals.

 What Is Black Mould?

-Black mould is a type of fungus that thrives in moist environments.
-The most commonly referenced type is Stachybotrys chartarum, often called “toxic black mould.”
+Black mould is a fungus that thrives in damp, humid environments.
+The most commonly referenced type is Stachybotrys chartarum, often referred to as “toxic black mould.”

-• Embedded mould grows deep inside materials and often requires removal
+Embedded mould – penetrates deeply and often requires removal

 What Causes Black Mould In Homes?

-Mould doesn’t appear randomly—it needs moisture to survive.
+Mould doesn’t appear randomly—it needs moisture to grow.

 Common causes include: